 There was a continued investment in our assets.
-The club fleet added an new offshore mark boat.
-The Offshore start boat received a major refurbishment.
-New offshore marker buoys were laid.
+The club fleet added a new offshore mark boat, and additional training dinghies.

 We continued to do proactive maintenance on the clubhouse, commercial centre and marina.

 The board is confident that these successes will continue into the future.